FEAScript/FEAScript-blog/about.markdown

 # About FEAScript

-[FEAScript](https://feascript.com/) is a lightweight finite element simulation library built in JavaScript.
-It empowers users to create and execute browser-based simulations for physics and engineering applications without requiring any cloud services.
+[FEAScript](https://feascript.com/) is a lightweight finite element simulation library built in JavaScript for creating client-side, browser-based simulations for physics and engineering problems.

 ## License